stenoip/oodles/README.md

 ## Is A.I bloat?

 Yes.
-We believe A.I is bloatware when forced unto consumer's without permission.
+We believe A.I is bloatware when forced unto consumers without permission.
+Looking at you _Microslop_.

 ---